FOUR SCORE AND SEVEN BEERS AGO...

 If you’re still reading, you deserve a beer (and maybe a Nobel Peace Prize) – thanks for hanging in there.
 I’ve been called many things over the years, but “brief” is not one of them.

 Many years after that fateful growler night, we’re the proud occupants of a building on Portage Road that will soon be home to Presidential Brewing Company.
-There are investors and architects and newspaper articles and Presidential t-shirts in 9 states (and counting!).
-We have roughly 1,500 Facebook fans and more than 100 mug club members as of right now.
-It’s been a wild ride, but this silly little "haha, maybe someday" dream has become a reality thanks to the incredible support and encouragement of beer lovers in this community.
+There are investors and architects and newspaper articles and Presidential t-shirts in 15 states (and counting!).
+It’s been a wild ride, but this silly little “haha, maybe someday” dream has become a reality thanks to the incredible support and encouragement of beer lovers in this community.

 We’re forever grateful for our New Beer Friday family for cheering us on and cultivating this amazing tribe alongside us.
 For every brewery owner, brewer, and taproom staff member that welcomed us into their businesses to learn from them – with open arms and a willingness to teach, advise, and encourage us every step of the way.
 For the homebrew club that took in a newbie and taught him to make decent beer, then faithfully supported his dream of opening a brewpub.
 For every friend, family member, neighbor, coworker, and “we only met once but I’m here to help” rockstar that showed up for work days at the brewery, putting hours of grueling into this place with only pizza and All Day IPA (and our undying affection) as payment.
 And for every Facebook fan, website visitor, Portage Road neighbor, and community member who has shared in our excitement over the last few years as we bring this dream to life.
 Thank you for believing in us!
 We are humbled by your support and encouragement, and promise to always work hard to create a space you are proud to call home.